Things to Avoid While Purchasing a Home

 Don't throw your money around.
-You may be itching to buy that new couch for the soon-to-be-yours parlor, but it's best to avoid making big ticket purchases like furniture, appliances, jewelry, or cars until closing.
-Using plastic to buy furniture could compromise your loan process by distorting your numbers.
-Using cash to buy big items can also be an issue: most lenders take into consideration your available cash when approving your mortgage loan.
+You may be itching to turn your new living room into a home magazine cover, or celebrate your new dream home, but stay away from expensive purchases like furniture, jewelry, appliances, or vacations until closing.
+Using credit cards to buy new living room furniture could jeopardize your lending process by distorting your numbers.
+Using cash to buy big items can also create a problem: most lending institutions consider your cash reserve when approving your application.

 At Riviera Funding NMLS#861382 CA DRE Broker #01186669, we answer questions about this process every day.
 Call us at 3103737406.